 All positions should be transmitted in WGS 84 datum.

-Some telegrams specify the inclusion of character data, such as ship’s name, destination, call sign, and more.
+Some messages specify the inclusion of character data, such as ship’s name, destination, call sign, and more.
 These fields should use a 6-bit ASCII as defined in Table 47.